 Parenthood.
 Mindfulness.
 Do those two concepts seem like an oxymoron to you?

 Moms have a lot of roles to play.
 Chef, cleaner, teacher, family coordinator, chauffeur, cheerleader.
 You name it, we take on those roles!
-But let’s not forget the papas!
-In this modern day we’re seeing baby wearing dads & dads who frankly are much more involves in home management!
+But let’s not forget the dads!
+In this modern day we’re seeing baby wearing dads & dads who are more involved in home management!

 parenting is the TOUGHEST job. yes it’s the most rewarding, but when one’s not present a majority of the time, it’s hard to find those moments of joy. time management is a daily struggle. but, as a mama to 4 kids under 10, entrepreneur, I appreciate and have ideas for how we can as parents find mindful moments throughout the day.

 No, I don’t want you to add ‘be mindful’ to your endless TO DO LIST (as if you need something ELSE on it!).
 Rather, mindful moments are exercises that can be slipped into your daily routine & hopefully make a significant impact in a positive direction on your mental health & wellness.